Deep Dive:

 Alex's comment and Niva's poetic imagery (sidebar) reveal that amazing changes are possible when we make time to experience ourselves more deeply.

-Sometimes our beliefs aren't even our own.
-We inherit them from our culture and language.
-In English, we're given the word-images of a shoulder girdle, a ribcage, and a breastbone akin to the breastplate of a suit of armor.
-Add to those immovable images the repetitive small motor demands of modern life, and it’s clear why so many of us have unconsciously learned rigid holding patterns.
+Often those beliefs aren't even our own.
+We inherit them from our culture, and even our language.
+Consider "shoulder girdle" and "ribcage," and the "breastbone" we think of like the breastplate of a suit armor.
+Add to those immobile images the repetitive small motor demands of modern life, and it’s clear why so many of us have unconsciously learned rigid holding patterns.

 To change this behavior we need only to rediscover, in our own felt-sense, that shoulders, ribs, and sternum have a marvelously mobile design.
-When we challenge our unhelpful beliefs through curious, pleasant movement explorations, our self-image and habits begin to shift to better match the miracle of our design.
-Along the way old injuries find new accommodations and paths to healing.
+When we challenge our unhelpful beliefs through curious, pleasant movement explorations, our self-image and habits shift to better match the miracle of our design.
+Ease, freedom, and even joy arise, and old injuries find new accommodations and paths to healing.

 The lessons below are intended to gently but directly compete with limits we’ve learned about how the shoulders, ribs, and sternum function.
 In time you'll find that rigidities yield, and that your upper torso can be in a state of constant supple movement as it supports everything you do.
 As poet David Whyte said about deeply experiencing the parts of ourselves that feel stuck, “What is immovable in us is what moves most in the end.”